No Knead Olive Skillet Bread

 - Add 1 cup flour and the salt and stir well.

 - Add the garlic powder and sliced olives and stir.
-(Save a few pretty slices to garnish the top before baking)
+(Save a few pretty slices to garnish the top before baking) Feel free to add some herbs, like a tbsp of fresh oregano or chopped rosemary.

 - Add another cup of flour and stir.